-How To Maintain Blonde Hair At Home
+How to Dye and Maintain Blonde Hair at Home

+Should I go blonde?
 What to consider when dyeing hair blonde at home

 It’s a fact, hair grows.
 And, regardless of how well you’ve maintained your blonde, as your locks get longer, your roots will begin to show.
 Now’s the time to get your dye out and touch up your blonde.